FAQ

 How are hearings happening during Covid-19?

 Hearings are currently taking place in-person or via video using Microsoft Teams.
-The Board will follow any public safety recommendations applicable to hospitals and health care settings.
+The Board will follow any public health recommendations applicable to hospitals and health care settings.

-If you wish to participate in a Review Board hearing, please contact the Registry in advance.
+If you wish to observe a Review Board hearing, please contact the Registry in advance.

 What is the British Columbia Review Board?

-The British Columbia Review Board is an independent tribunal, established by the province of British Columbia under the Criminal Code of Canada.
+The British Columbia Review Board is an independent tribunal, established under the Criminal Code of Canada.

-A one page document with key information about the Review Board is available here.
+A one page document with key information about the Review Board is available.

 What does the Board review?